Duhkha/Shell_OS/README.md

 # **DarkShell**

-DarkShell is a simple implementation of shell in C. It has some basic functionalities like parsing(tokenizing) the input,piping and running built-in programs or external programs.
+DarkShell is a simple implementation of shell in C. It has some basic functionalities like parsing (tokenizing) the input, piping and running built-in programs or external programs.

 # **Compiling:**

-To compile this shell you will need to install readline library if you don't already have one: sudo apt-get install libreadline-dev
+To compile this shell you will need to install readline library if you don't already have one:

+sudo apt-get install libreadline-dev

 Clone this repository and use a C compiler to compile the program in order to execute it.
 Here are the instructions to compile: